Positions published and applications opened

-Internship applicants must be at least second year undergraduate students in a suitable field at a recognised university.
+Internship applicants must be at least second year undergraduate students or master's students in a suitable field at a recognised university.
 The applicants must have an academically outstanding background appropriate for the proposed internship topic, and an excellent command of English.

 - In addition, please assemble a list of courses + descriptions of courses that will appear in the final transcript (spring courses), but are not in your current transcript.
 You should append the list to the same file as the copy of the official* transcript.

-- A recommendation letter from a professor or equivalent from your university.
+A recommendation letter from a professor or supervisor.

-- The recommendations should be written by a university professor or lecturer, namely by a person who has supervised you in either academic or employment capacity.
+- The recommendation letter should be written by a university professor or lecturer, or a person who has supervised you in either an academic or employment capacity.

 - AScI will not contact or ask for the letter of recommendation from the referee by email or phone.
 Only in the case that the applicant is shortlisted by the supervising research group, the referee could be contacted after the deadline of the call.

 - Applications without the letter of recommendation will not be processed.